osisoft/Edge-Data-Store-Docs/content/sds/sds-views.md

 # Stream views

-SdsStreamViews (or stream views) provide flexibility in the use of SdsTypes.
+Stream views provide flexibility in the use of SdsTypes.
 While you cannot actually change the properties of SdsTypes themselves, use the stream views feature to create a view of a selected SdsStream that appears as if you had changed the SdsType on which it is based.
 Create a stream view by choosing a source and target type then a set of mappings between properties of those two types.
 Using a stream view to leverage existing SdsType properties is preferable to creating a new SdsType, because the SdsStream that is based on the SdsType continues to function with its previously archived stream data intact.

 See the impact of the stream view on a stream either in an ad hoc manner through a GET method or by assigning the stream view to a stream with a PUT method.